clux/probes.hugo/content/post/2022-04-01-baldurs-gate-rolling.md

 ## Disclaimer

-Using the script used herein to achieve higher rolls than you have patience for, is on some level; **cheating**.
-That said; no-one cares, and it's a fairly pointless effort:
+Using the script used herein to achieve higher rolls than you have patience for, is on some level; cheating.
+That said, it's a fairly pointless effort, not worth caring about:

 - this is an [old](https://en.wikipedia.org/wiki/Baldur%27s_Gate_II:_Shadows_of_Amn) single player game, and you can reduce the difficulty
 - having [dump stats](https://tvtropes.org/pmwiki/pmwiki.php/Main/DumpStat) is not heavily penalized in the game